 This can happen in such cases like AIDS where antibodies may be present in the blood, but there had never been any symptoms of a disease.

-Another example is fibromyalgia which is a collection of symptoms which are often not very clearly defined.
-In both cases, AIDS and fibromyalgia, the list of symptoms which are attributed to those conditions can change and has been changed over time.
+Another example is fibromyalgia which is a collection of symptoms that are often not very clearly defined.
+In both cases, AIDS and fibromyalgia, the list of symptoms that are attributed to those conditions can change and have been changed over time.

 Misdiagnosis and nocebos